 During the session we will look at detailed, developed solutions, meant to illustrate different aspects of the material in a systematic, structured and easy-to-follow approach.
 Solutions are colour-coded to make it easy for you to see through the barrage of symbols and focus on the key concepts.
 It’ll also help you learn to structure your answers efficiently and effectively, so that the logic of the solution is clear to you (and the marker!).

-The sessions are also designed with a view of the entire course in mind with the goal of helping students know where to invest their time both in terms of success in this class, as well as in terms of the topics that will have the greatest application outside of this course.
+The sessions are also designed with a view of the entire course in mind, so you know where to invest your time both in terms of success in this class, as well as in terms of the topics that will have the greatest application in future classes.

-- Time Management: although able to learn and understand the material on their own, many students attend the weekly tutorials because it is the best use of their time.
-The notorious difficulty of McGill classes is not inherent to the content itself; rather, it is the sheer volume of material which makes the classes difficult.
-Better to spend 2h in a weekly session that will help you really understand the concepts and complete assignments yourself than to spend 8-10+h banging your head against the textbook and trying to decipher online resources only to get answers that don’t really make much sense to you, and have it haunt you later in the semester when you’ve got 4 other classes to study for.
+- Time Management: even if you’re keeping up with the class on your own, the Math141.com Weekly Mastery Lectures will help you make better use of your study time.
+The notorious difficulty of McGill math classes is not inherent to the content itself; rather, it is the sheer volume of material that makes the classes so challenging.
+Better to spend 2h in a weekly session that will help you really understand the concepts and complete assignments yourself, rather than spending 8-10+h banging your head against the textbook and trying to decipher online resources only to get answers that don’t really make much sense to you, and have it haunt you come exam time, when you’ve got 4 other classes to study for.

 - Math Therapy: I believe that anyone who wants to learn math, can.
 If you feel you’re terrible or hopeless at math, or just don’t enjoy it, there’s probably a list of bad math teachers somewhere in your past that would go a long way to explaining the difficulties you have, & no one wants to spend their time feeling like they just can’t get it.
 However, if you’re motivated and willing to do the work and practice, then you can definitely succeed.
 I’ve seen it hundreds of times: students go from failing in a fantastically impressive way to acing the class.
 The weekly tutorials will go a long way to rehabilitating your relationship with math.
 Whatever your level, I want to help you reach your goals in this course – there’s so much more to gain than just a good grade in rising to the challenge.